Mentalab-hub/Mentalab-EEGLab-Plugin/README.md

 Restart EEGLAB and select "Import Mentalab Explore data" under File -> Import Data -> Using EEGLAB functions and plugins.

 ## Contributing
-Pull requests and feedback are welcome.
+Pull requests and feedback is welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [GNU General Public License v3.0](https://github.com/Nujanauss/Mentalab-EEGLab-Plugin/blob/master/LICENSE)